Michele1996/PFE-OpenPose-to-VAE-to-BVH/README.md

 ```python
 python check_static_scene.py
 ```
 All the scenes that are static(as an image showed in a video, or a power point presentation and so on) will be deleted .
 The algorithm compute the difference  intensity in intensity between each frame and if the difference is  lower than a threshold , it is added to a list of frame that are similar.
-If more than 20% of the frames are similar the scene is deleted<br />
+If more than 20% of the frames are similar the scene is deleted.<br />
-While by executing
+While by executing:
 ```python
 python filter.py
 ```